 Application of artificial intelligence (AI) technology to new retail scenarios often results in several innovative endeavors.
-Primary focus around the digitalization of "Customers, Products, Scenarios", led to the emergence of many new applications, including store customer flow statistics using the pedestrian detection algorithm, store entrance and exit statistics using the facial recognition algorithm, and product identification and self-service sales counters based on the image classification algorithm.
+Primary focus around the digitalization of "Customers, Products, Scenarios", led to the emergence of many new applications, including store customer flow statistics using the pedestrian detection algorithm, and product identification and self-service sales counters based on the image classification algorithm.
 This article explores the application of AI technology to understand interactions between consumers and products in retail scenarios to further inspect the value of "Customers, Products, and Scenarios" digitalization.
 It aims to figure out when and in which scenario consumers become interested in what kind of products.

 To seek an answer to the question, "when and in which scenario consumers become interested in what kind of products", precisely determine the time when an action is performed around a shelf in a store.
 Associate the action with the customer information, including the customer's age, gender, and type (returning or new customer).
 Furthermore, accurately determine the Stock Keeping Unit (SKU) from which a product is picked up or taken away.